| Title: | Vectors Representing Random Variables |

 An rvec with the same number of

-draws as condition
+draws as condition.

-base R function ifelse()
+base R function ifelse() does not not work

 correctly if any of the inputs are rvecs.